Dental Implant Surgery in Tucson

-Keeping your teeth healthy and strong is important, however, it is not always possible to retain your natural teeth.
+Keeping your teeth healthy and strong is important, it is not always possible to retain your natural teeth.
 Sometimes they become full of infection, for example, or are too injured or damaged to save.
 When this happens, you will need to look into finding a replacement tooth that will look natural and also work well.
 Do not forget that we use our teeth for vital things like speaking and eating – you might be surprised at what a big difference a missing tooth can make in these activities!
-Do not worry, however, because there are certainly options available to help you find the replacement tooth to best suit your needs and your lifestyle.
+Do not worry, because there are certainly options available to help you find the replacement tooth to best suit your needs and your lifestyle.
 Today’s replacement teeth are functional as well as looking great aesthetically.
 This is especially true if you decide to go with a dental implant as your replacement option.

 What are dental implants?

 Dental implants are replacement teeth that look and function just like your natural teeth.
 This makes them great for replacement teeth as you will not lose any functionality in your daily life.
 Other options – dentures, for example – can actually make it more difficult to do things like eat food or speak with a loved one.
 Learn why All-on-4 Dental Implants are better than dentures.
 Dental implants, on the other hand, are the go-to choice for teeth replacements specifically because they function so naturally.
 The procedure does require that you have enough jawbone to support the implant.
 If you do not have enough jawbone you may need a procedure known as a bone graft to build up enough bone to support the implant.
 The biggest deterrent to getting a dental implant for many people is the surgery, but you should not be put off by it.
 The process is not that complicated, and the aftercare is also not overly involved.

 What can I expect after dental implant surgery?